khoa-yelo/BIOS270-AU25/HW/HW1/HW1.md

    - Modify **Name** and **SUNetID** to your name and SUNetID

 6. **Complete HW Submission section**
-   - Complete HW submission by including screenshots and answer some questions.
+   - Complete HW submission by including screenshots and answer some questions (HW Part A, B)

 7. **Commit your changes**
    Since there are two conceptual tasks (editing `Writeup0.md` and `HW Submission`), consider having **two separate commits**: